Root Canal – Bend, OR

 - Sensitivity to hot or cold foods and beverages

 - Swelling on the side of your face

 - A small sore on your gums that is near the painful tooth

 In rare cases, the infection is not painful.
 However, Dr. Prentice would be able to spot the problem on an X-ray, which is yet another reason to schedule regular dental checkups every six months.

 After the dentist anesthetizes the tooth and surrounding tissue, he accesses the pulp chamber and root canals through a small hole.
 Using special dental files, the infection and any accompanying debris are removed.
 Then, the space is disinfected and filled with an inert material that balloons to fill the chamber and root canals.
 This supports the remaining tooth structure and prevents recontamination.
 Lastly, your dentist in Bend seals the tooth and prepares it for a protective porcelain crown.

 After root canal therapy, you may be given a prescription for an antibiotic.
 Take all of this medication to ensure that the infection is completely eradicated.

 For a few days after your procedure, the tooth may be sensitive.
 Try chewing on the other side of your mouth.
 For discomfort, an over-the-counter pain reliever such as ibuprofen or acetaminophen should do the trick.

-A couple of weeks after root canal, you’ll return to our office to have dental crown placed over the tooth.
+A couple of weeks after root canal, you’ll return to our dental office to have a dental crown placed over the tooth.
 This crown protects the remaining tooth structure and gives you the ability to chew and bite normally.